UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Focus cost-cutting efforts on variable supply costs rather than fixed delivery fees.

-When reviewing your energy bill, it is helpful to categorize the costs so you know where to focus your cost-cutting efforts.
-While delivery charges might feel frustrating, recognizing the difference between fixed grid fees and variable supply costs simplifies the process.
+When reviewing your comprehensive energy bill, it is incredibly helpful to categorize the costs so you know exactly where to focus your cost-cutting efforts.
+Staring at an itemized list of fees can feel overwhelming, but recognizing the distinct difference between fixed grid fees and variable supply costs simplifies the process of lowering your monthly footprint.

 What You Can ControlWhat You Cannot Control

-Total Household Usage: Running appliances efficiently directly lowers both your energy charge and your variable delivery charge.Fixed Base Charges: You must pay the monthly $7.85 TNMP base fee as long as your home is connected to the grid.
+Total Household Usage: Running appliances efficiently directly lowers both your energy charge and your variable delivery charge.Fixed Base Charges: You must pay the monthly $7.85 TNMP base fee as long as your home maintains an active connection to the grid.

 Infographic showing solar panels reduce but don't eliminate TNMP delivery fees, with fixed fees remaining.